-"Data Protection Legislation" means any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the General Data Protection Regulation and any other directly applicable European Union regulation relating to privacy;
+"Data Protection Legislation" means any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation and the UK GDPR;

 "EULA" means the end user licence agreement that each Consumer is required to agree to prior to using the App;

 "Fees" means the Services Fees and the Set Up Fee, or (if the context so requires) either of them;

 "Force Majeure Event" means any act of government or state, civil commotion, epidemic, fire, flood, industrial action or organised protests by third parties, natural disaster, war, failure of payment systems, or any event beyond the reasonable control of the party claiming to be excused from performance of its obligations;

 "Permitted Sub-Processors" means the third party service providers listed at https://www.thirdfort.com/terms/third-party-service-providers;

 "Permitted Users" means the individuals identified as users in the Thirdfort Account Application, together with such additional or replacement individual users as Thirdfort and the Client may from time to time agree;